rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 const count = Number(req.body.count);
 ```

 In this last step, we have used a built-in Express middleware and made it available on an application-level -- which means that each request that arrives at one of our Express routes goes through the middleware.
-Therefore, all data send by a client to our server is available in the incoming request's body object.
+Therefore, all data send by a client to our server is available in the incoming request's body.
 Try it by creating a message yourself: In a cURL request you can specify HTTP headers with the `-H` flag -- that's how we are saying we want to transfer JSON -- and data as payload with the `-d` flag.
 You should be able to create messages this way:

 ```text
 curl -X POST -H "Content-Type:application/json" http://localhost:3000/messages -d '{"text":"Hi again, World"}'